aaronparker/aaronparker.github.io/_posts/2015-01-14-project-vrc-vdi-sbc-2015-survey.md

 The survey will be closed **February 15th** this year.
 I really hope you want to participate and enjoy the official Project VRC “State of the VDI and SBC union 2015” survey!

-**Visit <a class="" href="http://www.projectvrc.com/blog/23-project-vrc-state-of-the-vdi-and-sbc-union-2015-survey" target="">www.projectvrc.com/blog/23-project-vrc-state-of-the-vdi-and-sbc-union-2015-survey</a> to fill out the Project Virtual Reality Check &#8220;State of the VDI and SBC Union 2014&#8221; survey.**
+**Visit <a class="" href="http://www.projectvrc.com/blog/23-project-vrc-state-of-the-vdi-and-sbc-union-2015-survey" target="">www.projectvrc.com/blog/23-project-vrc-state-of-the-vdi-and-sbc-union-2015-survey</a> to fill out the Project Virtual Reality Check "State of the VDI and SBC Union 2014" survey.**